sandeepsa1/dsa/README.md

 Used to find the shortest paths between all pairs of vertices in a weighted graph, including graphs with negative edge weights (but with no negative cycles).

 ### 06-kruskal-algorithm
-Kruskal's algorithm to find a minimum spanning tree of a weighted graph.
+Kruskal's algorithm to find the minimum spanning tree of a weighted graph.
 Works for disconnected graphs also.

 ### 07-prims-algorithm
 Prim's algorithm is a greedy algorithm used to find the minimum spanning tree (MST) of a connected, undirected graph.